 Do you have to clean the food truck yourself?

-If you don’t think you will have the energy or time to scrub your food truck at the end of the day, look for a food truck commissary that offers cleaning services.
+If you don’t think you will have the energy or time to scrub your food truck at the end of the day and you’re working in Southern California, look for a food truck commissary that offers cleaning services.
 For a fee, you can pay a team of people to quickly and thoroughly clean your food truck as often as you need.
-If you aren’t required to park at a commissary, ask other food truck owners for recommendations of people they trust,
+If you aren’t required to park at a commissary or live outside of SoCal, ask other food truck owners for recommendations of people they trust.

 Food Truck Repairs

 While it’s tough to take time out of your busy schedule for maintenance, you should make sure that you truck is checked at least annually.
 Small fixes can quickly turn into costly, big repairs if they’re ignored.
 Staying on top of maintenance and repairs will save you a lot of money in the long run.
 A short list of maintenance and repairs you’ll want to